Quiz! Can you name the Liverpool side that beat Arsenal 4-0 at Anfield in the year 2000?

 Can't see this quiz?
 Play it here

-Right, you've just navigated the nail-biting drama of the Championship play-offs with our quiz: ready for another set of footballing challenges from across the leagues and beyond?
+Right, you've just proven your Anfield allegiance with our Liverpool quiz… ready for another set of challenges to test your Reds knowledge and beyond?

-How about testing your knowledge of big-money moves by trying to name the 100 most expensive transfer deals involving Brazilian maestros?
-Or perhaps journey through the history of English football and see if you can name every single team to have played in the top flight since 1945?
+How about aiming for a perfect score in our ultimate quiz about the Jurgen Klopp era at Liverpool?
+Or perhaps take a nostalgic trip back to a League Cup triumph by trying to name the Liverpool line-up that lifted the trophy in 2003?

-Sticking with the English league theme, why not try to name every single club currently competing in the Football League?
-If your focus stretches to the international stage, why not test your memory of the 2002 World Cup and see if you can score a perfect 100 per cent?
+If your trivia interests span across the trophy cabinet, why not try to name the clubs and players who were collecting silverware throughout the 2000s?
+For a quiz focused on the big money moves in football history, see if you can guess whether these 25 players actually broke the all-time transfer record.